 What is an ulcer?

-Ulcers are sores on the lining of your digestive tract.
-Your digestive tract consists of the esophagus, stomach, duodenum (the first part of the intestines) and intestines.
-Most ulcers are located in the duodenum.
+Ulcers are sores on the lining of your stomach or small intestine.
+Sores also could be on your esophagus (throat).
+Most ulcers are located in the small intestine.
 These ulcers are called duodenal ulcers.
-Ulcers located in the stomach are called gastric ulcers.
-Ulcers in the esophagus are called esophageal ulcers.
+Stomach ulcers are called gastric ulcers.
+Ulcers in the throat are called esophageal ulcers.

-- Feel worse when you eat or drink (gastric ulcer)
+- Discomfort when you eat or drink (gastric ulcer)

 - Stomach pain that wakes you up at night

 - Feel full fast